 Travellers from the two cities have to undergo a PDT in selected clinics abroad, which then issue digital certificates.

 SIA's process is based on a separate Travel Pass framework by the International Air Transport Association (Iata).

-The Iata Travel Pass, a digital platform which contains information on passengers' Covid-19 health status, is part of efforts to reopen borders without quarantines and revitalise aviation.
+The Iata Travel Pass, a digital platform that contains information on passengers' Covid-19 health status, is part of efforts to reopen borders without quarantines and revitalise aviation.